w3c/wai-tutorials/source/site-navigation/menus-structure.html.erb.md

 ### Unordered list
 {:.ap}

-If the sequence of reading the pages is not important to understand the website,
+If the sequence of reading the pages is not important to understand the website, use an unordered list (`<ul>`).

-Use an unordered list (`<ul>`), if the sequence of reading the pages is not important to understand the website as a whole.
 In the following example, the user is not required to read the home page before advancing to the shop or get information about the products.
 Most menus are unordered.

 {::nomarkdown}
 <%= code_start('','Unordered List') %>